EU preparing to unlock North Macedonia and Albania talks

 But the pandemic did not mean enlargement or other projects were being put on hold.

-"The Council confirms that the enlargement process built on mutual trust, confidence and clear criteria and commitments will be continued," the Croatian EU presidency's draft declaration said.
+"The Council confirms that the enlargement process ... will be continued," the Croatian EU presidency's draft declaration said.

-"Of course everyone is conscious of the crisis, but on the other hand, we have things to do - the Green Deal, enlargement, Operation Irene ... so we continue to work," an EU diplomat also said, referring to a climate change fund and a new EU naval operation.
+"Of course everyone is conscious of the crisis, but on the other hand, we have things to do - the Green Deal, enlargement, Operation Irene ... so we continue to work," an EU diplomat also said, referring to a new EU climate change fund and a naval operation.

 French veto